-Daniel J. Daly, Jr. has been our Executive Vice President, Strategy since December 2007 and our Senior Vice President, Accounting and Controls, since June 2005.
+Daniel J. Daly, Jr. has been our Executive Vice President, Strategy since December 2007 and was our Senior Vice President, Administration and Controls from September 2006 through December 2007 and our Vice President, Accounting and Administration from June 2005 through August 2006.
 From December 2004 to June 2005 Mr. Daly was self-employed as a consultant in mergers & acquisitions.
 From 1978 to 2001 Mr. Daly worked at Coastal Corporation, first as Manager of Transportation and Supply Operations and then as Controller, Refining Division and Vice President and Controller, Refining and Marketing.
 Following the merger of Coastal with El Paso in 2001, Mr. Daly served as Vice President and Controller of Tosco Corporation from January 2001 to December 2001.
 Mr. Daly received a B.S. in Commerce from St. Louis University.